 - Paper and cardboard

 The following items are not recyclable.
-If these items are included in your recycling it will be stickered for non-compliance and will mean your recycling won’t be collected: liquids, rubbish, ceramics, crockery, porcelain, hot ashes, oven ware, food waste, polystyrene, bubble wrap, garden waste, electrical goods, engine oil bottles, automotive parts, disposable nappies, paint and chemicals.
+If these items are included in your recycling it will be stickered for non-compliance and will mean your recycling won’t be collected in the next collection until the items have been removed: liquids, rubbish, soft plastics (such as plastic bags, pasta, rice, bread packaging) ceramics, crockery, porcelain, hot ashes, ovenware, food waste, polystyrene, bubble wrap, garden waste, electrical goods, engine oil bottles, automotive parts, disposable nappies, paint and chemicals.

 What goes in my green crate?

 Your green recycling crate is used for recycling glass (all colours).
-You can purchase replacement crates from any Council office for $16 each.
+You can purchase extra or replacement crates from any Council office - fees apply.